Architecture Overview

 Routes

 Routes addresses the challenge of fragmented cross-chain liquidity by providing users the ability to request the fulfillment of actions on other chains, with a focus on stablecoin sends / swaps.
-For the Beta launch, Eco has released the Eco-Routes system on Optimism, Base, Mantle, Arbitrum and Polygon.
+For the Beta launch, Eco has released the Routes on Arbitrum, Base, Mantle, and Optimism.
 This version supports cross-chain transfers of stablecoins and like-kind assets between these chains.

 Participants

 Routes relies on an intent based architecture, where users specify the actions they want to happen on another chain.
-In this system, there are two actors, users and fillers.
+In this system, there are two actors, users and solvers.

 -